patrickkabwe/react-native-nitro-document-picker/README.md

 interface NitroDocumentPickerOptions {
   /**
    * Array of document types to allow for selection.
-   * Use '*' to allow all file types.
+   * Use 'all' to allow all file types.
    */
   types: NitroDocumentType[]